VladimirK2/kzm-tools/tafcj-doc.md

 - Easy to store scripts in git; CI/CD can be built over it.
 - Some TAFJ problems are corrected in the script interpreter - e.g. SEQS() function absense etc.
 - No more need in one-time subroutines/programs.
-- Finally, no need in DBTools or JED when certain standard scripts are available.
+- Finally, in many cases there's no need in DBTools or JED when certain standard scripts are available.

 ## How to run